-10 9.5 to 9.9 9.0 to 9.4 8.0 to 8.9 7.0 to 7.9 6.0 to 6.9 Perfect Excellent Very Good Good Competent General Impressio n Flawless Very minor errors but none are significant.
+10 Perfect 9.5 to 9.9 Near Perfect 9.0 to 9.4 Excellent 8.0 to 8.9 Very Good 7.0 to 7.9 Good 6.0 to 6.9 Competent General Impressio 'n Flawless Minute/tiny deviations from perfection.
+Very minor errors but none are significant.
 A few minor errors.
 Above average.
 Average.
 Comfortable.
 Accuracy of Posit ions / Stability / E ase of performanc e Total accuracy.
 Stable, controlled.
 Correct body alignment is maintained throughout.
 Complete ease of performance.
+Very precise.
 Stable.
-Minute/tiny Accurate but some may lack complete precision.
+Minute/tiny deviation may be difficult to detect.
+Complete ease of performance.
+Accurate but some may lack complete precision.
 Stable.
 May lack some accuracy but no major errors.
 Mostly stable and effortless.
 Several minor inaccuracies.
 Not consistent.
 Lack of stability and control in difficult parts.
-Accuracy of Trans sitions / Control / E Ease of performan ce Į. Efficient and accurate course of action.
+Accuracy of Trans sitions / Control / I Ease of performan ce Efficient and accurate course of action.
 Complete ease of performance. of transition.
-Complete ease of performance.
 Very minor but slightly noticeable inaccuracies in line of transition or slight breaks in fluidity.
 Minor deviations in accuracy, efficiency, and/or fluidity.
 Minor breaks in ease of performance.
 Irregularities but none are major.
 Mostly controlled and effortless.
 Inconsistent.
 Problems with more difficult transitions.
 Effort evident in difficult parts.
-Extension / Clarity y / Definition Deviations are very minor.
+Extension / Clarity y / Definition Near perfection.
+Clear distinction with full extension throughout.
+Deviations are very minor.
 Well extended.
 Accurate and clear with a few minor deviations from precision.
 Minor inconsistencies in extension.
 Mostly clear distinction, but not always precise.
-Full extension not maintained throughout Height - Refer to I Height Charts Maximum height at all times, with level maintained as required throughout. height with no level changes Close to maximum height with minimal level changes.
+Full extension not maintained throughout Height - Refer to I Height Charts Maximum height at all times, with level maintained as required throughout.
+Near maximum height with no level changes throughout.
 High, but may lose minor height on difficult transitions and/or positions.
 Above average height on easy parts with some minor level changes.
 May lose height on difficult transitions.
 Average height.
 Inconsistent and changing especially in more difficult positions and transitions.
 Timing / Uniform Motion / Stationar у Smooth, uniform tempo at a comfortable speed except where required.
-No travel unless otherwise specified. variation in timing or a position except where Very minor variations in timing or positions.
+No travel unless otherwise specified.
+Minute/tiny variation in timing or a position except where required.
+No travel unless otherwise specified.
+Very minor variations in timing or positions.
 No travel unless otherwise specified.
 Timing a little bit faster or slower than as described.
 Not always uniform.
 Minor travel.
 Timing inaccuracies that are not required in the description.
 Minimal travel.
 Timing may be hurried and/or uneven during uniform motion parts.
 Some travel in one or more parts.